-On a typical day, I can be seen biking around town in a paint-splattered lumberjack shirt, patched jeans, and work boots.
-To me, it feels more showy than a Mercedes, because I’m out in riding the sun while everyone else works.
+On a typical day, I can be seen biking around town in a paint-splattered lumberjack shirt, patched jeans, and work boots, pulling a bike trailer full of groceries and/or power tools.
+To me, it feels more showy than a Mercedes, because I’m out riding in the sun while everyone else works.
 But the Mercedes drivers passing me may think I’m an unemployed hooligan.
 Occasionally, I’ll show up at the school to meet my son in this condition, and I find the other parents are dressed in their office worker or doctor or teacher clothing.
 Nobody seems to care at all, and I get a huge running hug from the boy when I arrive.

 On the other hand, if I had a teenage daughter giving the valedictorian speech at the high school , I might not show up in my painting clothes.
 And at a restaurant, I never ask strangers for their leftovers, no matter how yummy they might look.
 It’s because these actions would embarrass others, and so my frugality would be inflicting pain on others even if I enjoyed it myself.
 It would become cheapness.